Cellular-Imaging-Amsterdam-UMC/qp-lessons/Day3/2) spot_detection/LESSON.md

-# Lesson Plan: Spot Detection with Spotiflow
+# Lesson: Spot Detection with Spotiflow

 **Before running this lesson, read `README.md` in this folder for the setup instructions.**